Pearson Regional Transit Centre: Line 5 Eglinton

 Line 5 Eglinton is an under-construction light rail line owned by Metrolinx and will be operated by the Toronto Transit Commission.
 The 19-kilometre line will run from Mount Dennis station to Kennedy station and will be completed in 2022.
 Originally, the line was to be constructed directly to the airport for a length of 33 km but due to funding cuts, the Mount Dennis to Pearson Airport segment was deferred.

 In 2016, John Tory brought back the western extension with the line running at-grade through Eglinton Avenue.
 This was revised in April 2019 when Doug Ford proposed extending the line partially underground instead for a cost of $4.7 billion and a completion date of 2030–2031.
 In late 2019, the GTAA invested an additional $40 million on top of the existing $38 million to the western extension to the airport.
 If extended, the line will connect the airport to Old Toronto and all five of the former suburban municipalities within the present City of Toronto, Midtown Toronto and access to Downtown Toronto with a transfer at Eglinton West station (which will be renamed "Cedarvale" when the line opens).

 Line 6 Finch West

 Line 6 Finch West is also an under-construction light rail line owned by Metrolinx and operated by the Toronto Transit Commission.
-The line will run from Finch West station to Humber College and will be completed in 2023.
+The line will run from Finch West station to Humber College and originally scheduled to be completed in 2023.
 Back in 2009, the TTC studied a potential connection to the Woodbine Racetrack and Pearson Airport, and recently, Metrolinx has expressed desire to extend Line 6 to Pearson Airport to serve the new regional transit centre.
 If built, the line will connect Finch West station and Humber College with the airport.